 One of the most iconic attractions of the city, Cu Chi Tunnels were a part of the extensive underground network in Vietnam that was used by the Vietnamese Congress as a hideaway during the war.
+An extensive 250 km labyrinth of tunnels containing entire cities inside, they were constructed purely by hand and simple tools.
+Initially, the tunnels were used during the French colonial rule but were later expanded and used more than ever during the Vietnamese War against America.
 Visitors can now go through some of the safer parts of the tunnel, which have been widened and lighted up for ease.

 The Cu Chi Tunnels were initially dug in the 1940s during the liberation struggle against the French colonial rule.
 These tunnels were dug by hand or by elementary tools and were very narrow, allowing only Vietnamese people to be comfortable within.
 During the time of increased military support of America to non-communist South Vietnam, the tunnels reached their peak in both expanse and usage.
 Northern Vietnamese Communists expanded the tunnels stretching it from Ho Chi Minh City, nearly up to the Vietnamese border, for a distance of about 250 km.
 The tunnels provided the Viet Congress a dangerous edge over the Americans as the Americans primarily relied on aerial bombing and the Vietnamese went underground.
 The Americans also found it very difficult to enter and navigate the tunnels as in addition to their narrowness, the Vietnamese would lay booby traps and scorpion pits in unexpected places.